neutmute/neutmute.github.io/_posts/2021-08-14-garden-lights-sonoff-sv.md

 ![Scripts folder](/assets/img//blog/20210814-garden-lights-sonoff/waterproof.jpg)

-I used a USB 240V --> 5V power plug that conveniently was powered from a cable and fit nicely in the cable box.
+I used a USB 240V --> 5V power plug that conveniently was powered from a power cable and fit nicely in the cable box.

 Only one lead of the AC power is router through the relay, stowing away an extra run of cable in that waterproof cable box would take up extra space.

-The rest of the setup in Tasmota OpenHab was straight forward and similar to the light setup for the [Sonoff FAN03 project](2021-08-15-Installing-Fan03.html)
+The rest of the setup in Tasmota OpenHab was straight forward and similar to the light setup for the [Sonoff FAN03 project](/blog/2021/08/15/Installing-Fan03.html)

 ---